drgerg/Pi-based-weather-station/README.md

 # The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station

 Sept.
 14, 2020 NOTE: The YuHan power supply died during a lightening storm.
-I replaced it with the guts from an inexpensive UPS, but replaced its dead battery with a fresh 2.4AH battery (which was twice the size of the original.)
+I replaced it with the guts from a dead inexpensive UPS and a 120VAC to 12VDC supply.
+I replaced the UPS's dead battery with a fresh 5AH battery (which was twice the size of the original.)
 If you're interested in this build, keep this in mind.
-I'll get those details updated here as soon as I can.
+I'll get those details updated here as soon as I can. (new photos in PICS folder)

 Project Initialized October 2019.
 Project opened to public on Github February 2020.
 As built: c.$470.00.